thenorwoodfiles/Norwood-Resources/Companion-Workbooks/README.md

 ## Version

-**Release

-Issued 29 August 2026.
-Matches the first omnibus edition of The Norwood Files.
+**v2.0 · issued 29 August 2026.** Matches the omnibus first edition of *The Norwood Files*.
+Earlier v1.0 files matched the four-volume pre-release and are superseded.

 ## License